shrutiisharma/GalleryApp/README.md

 - Use of JSON
 - Shared Preferences
 - Add images from device
-- Share image & Share screenshot
+- Share image & Share screenshot of card

 ### Have a run at it with the APK [here](https://github.com/shrutiisharma/GalleryApp/releases/download/version1/app-debug.apk)!